Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Oktober 2025 16.24.19 UTC
+- WIB: Minggu, 12 Oktober 2025 17.27.19 UTC
-- WITA: Minggu, 12 Oktober 2025 17.24.19 UTC
+- WITA: Minggu, 12 Oktober 2025 18.27.19 UTC
-- WIT: Minggu, 12 Oktober 2025 18.24.19 UTC
+- WIT: Minggu, 12 Oktober 2025 19.27.19 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational